June 12, 2015

 Something needed to be done to address what had effectively become a 50-mile curtain for any grower.
 That meant that anything outside a 50-mile radius from the site of where the perishable item was grown would be spoiled by the time a destination was reached.

-Advancements in Refrigerated Transportation Are Made
+Advancements Are Made

 Beginning in the late 1870’s, breakthroughs in refrigerated transport services began to occur.
 The first, created by Andrew Chase, emphasized both insulation and ventilation in rail cars, which sparked others to advance the concept even further.